-A few years back, my wife and I purchased a new queen-sized mattress to go with our new IKEA platform bed.
-Previously, we’d slept on secondhand mattresses, either salvaged from our childhood homes or, in one case, bought used.
-(I’ll explain shortly why that’s not as nasty as it sounds.)
+A few years back, my wife and I purchased a new queen-size mattress.
+Previously, we’d slept on secondhand mattresses, either salvaged from our childhood homes or bought used.

-We knew that buying a high-quality mattress would be an expensive proposition, and we certainly didn’t expect to settle on the first mattress we found.
+We knew buying a high-quality mattress would be an expensive proposition.
+And we didn’t expect to settle on the first mattress we found.
 But we were both surprised by the sheer range of choices available on both ends of the budget scale.
-Eventually, we took advantage of a friend’s $100-off referral code to purchase a perfectly serviceable memory foam mattress from a well-regarded, direct-to-consumer vendor.
+Eventually, we purchased a memory foam mattress using a friend’s $100-off referral code.

 We learned plenty about buying a mattress along the way, and it can help you get a better deal on your next mattress.
-As you move through the buying process, keep these tips and tricks in mind to drive a better bargain and ensure you get the most value — and best night’s sleep — for your investment.
+Keep these tips in mind to ensure you get the most value — and best night’s sleep — for your investment.

 1. Check Out the Mattress Return Policy

-Most mattress manufacturers, and virtually all reputable online-only direct-sales vendors, offer no-risk trial periods during which dissatisfied customers may return mattresses for full refunds.
-But some of these periods last longer than others.
-Leesa, for example, gives you 100 days to try out a mattress to see if you like it.
+Most mattress manufacturers and reputable online direct-sales vendors offer no-risk trial periods.
+Dissatisfied customers can return mattresses for full refunds during that period, but some last longer than others.
+For example, Leesa gives you 100 days (just over three months) to try a mattress.

 I’ve seen no-risk trial periods as short as 60 nights and as long as 365 nights.
 A new mattress is a major investment, one you hope and expect to last many, many years.
-So you owe it to yourself and your partner to take your time and be sure you’ve made the right call.
+So you owe it to yourself to take your time to ensure you make the right call.
 All other things being equal, go with the mattress with the more generous trial period.

-Another potential catch is the cost of a return should you choose not to keep the mattress.
-Some legacy retailers charge restocking fees ranging from 10% to 20%.
-That’s serious money in the context of a mattress purchase.
-Return shipping fees aren’t unheard of, either.
-Before you buy, make sure to look into the company’s return policy.
+Another potential catch is the cost of a return.
+Some traditional retailers charge restocking fees ranging from 10% to 20%, which can add up on a mattress purchase.
+Free returns are increasingly common, but you may have to pay return shipping fees too.
+Before you buy, look into the company’s return policy.